 - Michelangelo does rarely give more points than Genghis and does not have the military bonus.
 He does have the cheaper wonders though and it is often better to use him for wonderspam than it is to build unnecessary urban buildings as wonders cost no population.

 By this point card rankings are even less certain than the last age.
 This is where the military pressure usually ramps up with wars and lots of potentially crippling aggressions.
 You must be prepared for that.
 With that in mind you should generally expect to pay 2 or 3 actions for key cards such as Napoleon, Constitutional Monarchy, Strategy and Cannon.
 Also for Selective Breeding or Riflemen if you missed out on their precursors.
 However with only 6 tactics in the entire deck, some of them quite specific, it happens some times that no one gets a tactic that benefits them more than the others.
-In such cases there might be less of a military push as most people try to stay flexible for when they get a tactic.
+In such cases there might be less of a military push as most people try to stay flexible for when they get a tactic or declared war upon.
 This usually means getting more military actions and strenght form other sources or building towards classical or maybe napoleonic.

 Wonders and Leaders